gillespilon/machine_learning/machine_learning.md

 You'll know what problems you might run into, and you'll know exactly how to solve them.

 And because you're learning a better way to work in scikit-learn, your code will be easier to write and to read, and you'll get better Machine Learning results faster than before!

+## Chapter 1.
+Introduction.
+1.2 scikit-learn vs Deep Learning

+If you want to solve any Machine Learning problem using Python, then I always recommend starting with scikit-learn.
+Here's why:

+- It provides a consistent interface to a huge number of Machine Learning models
+- It offers many options and tuning parameters but uses sensible defaults
+- It includes a rich set of functionality to support the entire Machine Learning workflow
+- It has exceptional documentation
+- And there is active community of researchers and developers who continue to improve and support the library

+In fact, scikit-learn was the most popular Machine Learning tool in Kaggle's recent "State of Machine Learning" report, with more than 80% of data scientists using it.

+For many Machine Learning problems, scikit-learn will be the only library you need.
+However, there are some specialized problems for which a deep learning library such as TensorFlow, PyTorch, or Keras will provide superior results.
+That being said, deep learning does have some significant drawbacks:

+- Deep learning requires more computational resources
+- Deep learning libraries have a higher learning curve
+- And deep learning models are less interpretable than non-deep learning models

+In other words, I only recommend using deep learning if you already know that you need it to solve your particular problem.
+But for the majority of Machine Learning problems, you are likely to get similar results using scikit-learn, and you will get those results much faster and easier with scikit-learn.